rexchange2030/HowToLoadPretrainedModels/README.md

 1. You will find yourself diving in the power of MobileNet
 2. You are going to use the model for the infamous Cats/Dogs Dataset Classification task.

+# IIIrd Colab - BeansDatasetClassification
+In this Colab,
+1. You will work with Beans dataset taken from the tensorflow hub

 # Feel Free To Modify And Change Pre-Trained Model

 Feel Free to Modify the repository.